ripsscanner/rips/README.md

 Follow the instructions on the main page.

 ## Development
-RIPS 0.5 development is abandoned.
-A complete rewrite is in development.
-Follow @FluxReiners for updates.
+RIPS 0.5 development is abandoned due to its fundamental limitations.
+A complete new version is available at https://www.ripstech.com